 Victor and his family are content, happy-go-lucky, adopting-future-wives-as-sisters kind of people.
 This is super boring.
 We sure hope something happens soon.
 Something like a conflict.

 Since we've already established that Victor is a little obsessive, we're not too surprised when we find out that his way of grieving his mother's death is to get obsessed with death and to bring something dead—or, rather, a compilation of many dead somethings—back to life.

 Surprisingly, achieving that goal is not really the conflict, since Victor manages it fairly easily.
 The real problem is that the monster is really, really, ridiculously ugly and Victor suddenly realizes that he probably shouldn't have played God.
 He runs off and leaves his creation to—well, we're not sure what he expected.
 He doesn't seem too good at the long-range planning, this one.

 Victor's monster is out of control, which definitely complicates matters.
 But it gets even more complicated when we actually get a look-see into the monster's mind and realize that he's not exactly the murderous monster we thought he was.
 Well, he is—but only because everyone hates him.

-At this point, Victor makes his pivotal decision.
-It is the only place in the text since this whole terrible chain of events started where he takes decisive action instead of sitting around whining about how fate is running its course.
-Once he chooses to destroy said second monster, he sets in motion the final stages of his self-destruction.
+After listening to the monster's sob story (and threats), Victor has agreed to make him a mate—but then he changes his mind and destroys the she-monster.
+Please note that this is the only place in the text where he takes decisive action instead of sitting around whining about how fate is running its course.
+Unfortunately, his decision just sets in motion the final stages of his self-destruction.

-We as the reader realize that the monster means he is going to kill Elizabeth, but Victor thinks the monster is going to kill him.
-This disconnect (fine, "dramatic irony") brings about the most suspenseful part of the book, as we wait to see whether 1) Victor figures it out in time or 2) Elizabeth dies a gruesome death.
+When the monster promises to be with Victor on his wedding night, we know that he means he's going to kill Elizabeth, but Victor thinks the monster is going to kill him.
+This dramatic irony brings about the most suspenseful part of the book, as we wait to see whether (1) Victor figures it out in time or (2) Elizabeth dies a gruesome death.
 You get two guesses.